Ppantaleo/Informes-Bibliometricos/OJSinTheWorld/Chile/Informe.md

 Las JUOJS emplean un PKP Beacon opcional que permite a PKP notificar sobre actualizaciones y transmite información de indexación incluyendo título, ISSN, número de artículos, títulos y resúmenes.

 #### Criterio de revista activa
 Se emplea el estándar del Directory of Open Access Journals (DOAJ) de **cinco artículos al año** para distinguir revistas con actividad editorial sostenida de instalaciones inactivas o en prueba.
+Este criterio, está establecido en Chavarro, D., Alperin, J. P., & Willinsky, J. (2025) donde se dice:

+> "This study relies on data gathered from the PKP Beacon, a feature introduced into OJS in 2015 that allows PKP to notify OJS users about security updates and software upgrades.
+The beacon also notifies PKP of the web location of each journal’s metadata harvesting API, which we subsequently used to collect journal metadata, such as the journal name and ISSN, and article metadata, such as titles, abstracts, publication dates, and DOIs.
+As in our previous study, we considered a journal to be “active” in a given year if it published at least five documents that year, a threshold established by the Directory of Open Access Journal (DOAJ) in 2020.
+We began with the OJS journal list updated in 2024 (Khanna et al., 2024).
+This updated list included 50,920 journals with an ISSN, and that were deemed to be active in 2023 (a 98% increase in the number reported for 2020; Khanna et al., 2022)."

 ---